Outgoing students

 Recruitment

-Recruitment for studies and traineeships under the Erasmus+ Programme is conducted based on the 2021 Recruitment Regulation and 2020 Recruitment Regulation and applies to mobility planned for winter/summer semester 2021/2022.
+Recruitment for studies and traineeships under the Erasmus+ Programme is conducted based on the 2023 Recruitment Regulation and applies to mobility planned for academic year 2023/2024 and 2024/2025.

 The recruitment deadline is announced to the public (usually September/October for summer semester mobility and February/March for winter semester mobility).